Awards and Honors

 Distinguished members of the graduating class are eligible to receive a number of awards and honors, including the following:

-Graduation Honors — Individuals with outstanding academic records will receive special recognition during the ceremony.
-Graduates completing their course of study with a minimum of 90 semester hours for a letter grade, of which 45 semester hours must have been earned at Aurora University will graduate with academic honors.
-Graduation honors requires the following cumulative grade-point average:
+Graduation Honors — Undergraduates completing their course of study with a minimum of 30 semester hours earned at Aurora University will graduate with academic honors.
+Graduation Honors require the following cumulative grade-point average:

 - Cum Laude: 3.50 to 3.749